Mark your calendar for the major celestial events of 2024

 Perseid meteor shower: 12-13 August

 Considered among the major celestial events, it is also one of the most dramatic meteor showers of the year.
-According to EarthSky, the Perseid meteor shower is expected to peak at 2:00 pm on 12 August UTC (7:30 pm IST), making the morning sky of 11, 12 and 13 August the best times to witness the marvel.
+According to EarthSky, the Perseid meteor shower is expected to peak at 2:00 pm on 12 August UTC, making the morning sky of 11, 12 and 13 August the best times to witness the marvel.
 At its peak, nearly 60 to 100 meteors can be seen per hour.

 Since the first quarter moon will be brightening up the heavens with 50 per cent illumination, it is better to head out in the dark between midnight and dawn.